-Services that are critical to the customers/clients have been prioritized.
-Where possible, accommodations have been made for vulnerable populations to be able to access services (e.g., senior-only hours).
-Transactions or services that can be offered remotely have been moved on-line.
-Measures are instituted to assure access to goods and services for customers who have mobility limitations and/or are at high risk in public spaces.
-Any additional measures not included above should be listed on separate pages, which the business should attach to this document.
-Y You may contact the following person with any questions or comments about this protocol: Business Contact Name: Ρ hone number: D ate Last Revised:
+Measures are instituted to assure services for visitors who have mobility limitations and/or are at high risk in public spaces.
+Any additional measures not included above should be listed on separate pages, which the business should attach to this document. ou may contact the following person with any questions or comments about this protocol: Business Contact Name: Phone number: Date Last Revised: